Vegan English Muffins

 Instructions

 1. Add your flour, instant dry yeast, salt, and sugar to a large mixing bowl or the bowl of a stand mixer, and mix until just combined (in a stand mixer, use the paddle attachment on the lowest speed).
-Add vegan butter and almond milk to dry ingredients and continue to mix until you have a shaggy dough (I use speed setting #2 on the stand mixer).
-It’s okay if it’s a little sticky at this stage.
+Add vegan butter and almond milk to dry ingredients and continue to mix until you have a sticky, shaggy dough (I use speed setting #2 on the stand mixer).

 2. Transfer the dough to a well-oiled bowl, and cover with plastic wrap.
 Refrigerate 1 hour.